aaronkjones/blog/content/blog/ha-sec-system.md

 +++
-title = "Home Assistant Security System" date = "2019-03-13T18:30:40-07:00"
+title = "Home Assistant Security System" date = "2019-03-16T18:30:40-07:00"
-draft = true
+draft = false

 +++

 ## Introduction

-This is a high level guide that will get you up and running with Home Assistant as a basic door, window, and garage door security system.
+This is a high-level guide that will get you started out with Home Assistant as a basic security system.

-### Topics Covered
+### Overview

 - Installing Home Assistant
 - Configuring Z-Wave
 - Adding Z-Wave Sensors
 - Configuring Notifications
-- Creating a Notification
+- Creating a Notification Automation
-- Test Notification
+- Testing Notification Automation

 ## Materials Used